irs/behat-uimap-extension/README.md

 To use "language" from UI map files you need to use `Irs\BehatUimapExtension\Context\UimapContext` trait in your features' context.
-The trait expects that `Behat\Mink\Mink` and Mink's parameter will be set with `setMink()` and `setMinkParameters()` methods before usage; you can do it either with dependency injection or with marking that feature context that uses the trait implments `Behat\MinkExtension\Context\MinkAwareInterface.`
+The trait expects that `Behat\Mink\Mink` and Mink's parameter will be set with `setMink()` and `setMinkParameters()` methods; you can do it either with dependency injection or with marking that feature context that uses the trait implments `Behat\MinkExtension\Context\MinkAwareContext.`

 `UimapContext` trait contains definitions for following steps: